Now home to nothing but a weather station and a landing strip, a group of enslaved people were marooned on this tiny island for 15 years.

-The remaining slaves kept themselves alive by eating turtles and crabs that can to the island to nest.
+The shipwreck survivors kept themselves alive by eating turtles and crabs that came to the island to nest.
 They built simple shelters by digging rooms into the ground and fortifying them with rocks.
 They used remaining debris from the ship to fashion small tools, and bowls.
 It is reported that a group was eventually even able to create a raft that was powered by a sail made of feathers, although its passengers are thought to have died at sea.
 When a rescue boat was finally sent to the island all those years later, only seven women and child less than a year old remained.

 The tragic events of Tromelin Island are not remembered by any marker, and the remains of the ship have all but been swept away by the tides, but the remains of the castaways’ shelters and artifacts can still be found on the island.
 The only other things that share the sandy real estate are a short landing strip and a weather station.